 In the event of a power outage, you must have certain supplies on-hand, including a first aid kit, a tool kit, blankets, flashlights with extra batteries, a list of important phone numbers, and a detailed floor plan of your office that shows the emergency exists and the shutoff points for gas, water and electricity.
 Use our emergency preparedness kit checklist for more details on what supplies you may need to include.

 Continuity plans help ensure that you can still operate your business while responding to and recovering from emergencies.
-To develop your own COOP for power outages, use this outage preparedness checklist from SRP.

 Everyone in your office must know how to correctly respond to a power outage, both to keep themselves and your customers safe.
 To reinforce their training, run regular practice drills with your staff.
 If any improvements need to be made to your plan, you can adjust it before a disaster actually strikes.